 - Take it slowly!
-Remember, your puppy has been separated from their mother and will still be getting used to their new environment.
 It's important that they don't feel rushed or threatened in any way.

 - It's vital that you give constant reassurance so that your dog feels secure when around other dogs.
 They'll develop a bond with you, and rely upon your encouragement to feel comfortable in new situations.

-So, once your dog is up to date with their injections and ready to go out and mix with other dogs, here's our guide to socialising your puppy:
+So, once your dog is up to date with their injections and ready to go out and mix with other dogs, here's how to socialise your dog:

 As we say, it's important that you begin to socialise your dog as soon as possible.
 Puppies usually have their first vaccination around 8 weeks of age, followed by a second dose at 10-12 weeks.
-It is recommended that you get on with socialising your dog before they reach 18 weeks of age.
+Ideally socialisation should be well underway by the time they turn 18 weeks...
 So, timing is everything!

 The main way that your dog will socialise is on their daily walk.
 Therefore, it's vital that you do take them out every day.
 Not only will it keep them fit and instil routine, your puppy will meet a variety of dogs at a young age and grow increasingly more confident.